Erawan Shrine Bangkok: How to Pray, Opening Hours & BTS Directions

 Erawan Shrine, Bangkok

-Thailand is famously known as the Land of Smiles — but it’s also one of the world’s most devoutly Buddhist countries.
-Everywhere you go, you’ll find countless temples and shrines, both big and small.
+Thailand is famously known as the Land of Smiles — but it is also one of the world’s most devoutly Buddhist countries.
+Everywhere you go, you will find countless temples and shrines, both large and small.

-Right in the heart of Bangkok’s bustling city center is one of its most important spiritual landmarks: the Erawan Shrine.
-It’s officially a shrine to Brahma — the Hindu god of creation — known in Thai as Phra Phrom (พระพรหม) — but locals often call it the Four-Faced Buddha because of its four-sided statue.
-Today, it’s one of Bangkok’s most visited places of worship, attracting not just locals but also countless visitors from around the world who come to pray and make offerings every single day.
+Right in the heart of Bangkok’s bustling city center stands one of its most important spiritual landmarks: the Erawan Shrine.
+It is officially a shrine dedicated to Brahma — the Hindu god of creation — known in Thai as Phra Phrom (พระพรหม).
+Locals often refer to it as the Four-Faced Buddha because of its four-sided statue.
+Today, it is one of Bangkok’s most visited places of worship, attracting both locals and visitors from around the world who come to pray and make offerings every single day.

-On this Bangkok trip, there was no way we’d skip it!
-You’ve probably heard stories of the Erawan Shrine’s miracles — it’s said to be incredibly powerful and many celebrities and businesspeople come here to make vows or return to fulfill them.
-The incense never stops burning!
+On this trip to Bangkok, there was no way we were going to skip it.
+You have probably heard stories of the Erawan Shrine’s miracles — it is said to be incredibly powerful, and many celebrities and businesspeople come here to make vows or return to fulfill them.
+Incense burns here continuously throughout the day.

 How to Get to Erawan Shrine

-If you’re not sure which stall to choose, don’t worry: inside the shrine area there’s an official booth where you can buy flower garlands or wooden carvings at standard prices — so you can feel confident about what you’re offering.
+If you are not sure which stall to choose, do not worry.
+Inside the shrine area, there is an official booth where you can purchase flower garlands or wooden carvings at standard prices, so you can feel confident about what you are offering.

 How to Pray at Erawan Shrine

-So how do you actually pray here without offending the Four-Faced Buddha?
-We asked local friends to be sure!
-First — sincerity and respect in your heart are a must.
-Next, you should move in a clockwise direction, praying to each of the four faces one by one.
-It’s important that your wish is exactly the same for all four faces — repeat the same prayer each time.
-Don’t change your words for each face — otherwise, legend says your wish might not come true!
+So how do you pray here without offending the Four-Faced Buddha?
+We asked local friends to be sure.
+First, sincerity and respect in your heart are essential.
+Next, move in a clockwise direction, praying to each of the four faces one by one.
+It is important that your wish remains exactly the same for all four faces — repeat the same prayer each time.
+Do not change your wording for each face, as legend says doing so may prevent your wish from coming true.

-Also, when you make a wish, you should make a clear promise for how you’ll give thanks if it comes true.
-It’s said that the more special your offering or way of giving thanks, the more likely your wish will be granted.
-But don’t make promises you can’t keep — you really do need to come back and fulfill them.
-No one wants to risk offending the Four-Faced Buddha… I can’t even imagine!
+When making a wish, you should also clearly promise how you will give thanks if it comes true.
+It is said that the more thoughtful or meaningful your offering, the more likely your wish will be granted.
+However, do not make promises you cannot keep — you truly need to return and fulfill them.
+Few people would want to risk offending the Four-Faced Buddha.

 Popular Ways to Give Thanks

-If you don’t have a special idea for giving thanks, no problem — you can always offer flowers or a carved wooden elephant.
-Or one of the most beautiful ways is to sponsor a traditional Thai offering dance right at the shrine.
+If you do not have a special idea for giving thanks, offering flowers or a carved wooden elephant is always appropriate.
+One of the most beautiful options is to sponsor a traditional Thai offering dance performed right at the shrine.

-The Erawan Shrine’s offering dance is famous in itself.
-Almost any time of day, you’ll see devotees hiring the professional dance troupe inside the shrine to perform a thank-you dance on their behalf.
-They dance from morning until night, rarely taking a break — it’s amazing to watch!
+The Erawan Shrine’s offering dance is well known in its own right.
+At almost any time of day, devotees hire the professional dance troupe inside the shrine to perform a thank-you dance on their behalf.
+They dance from morning until night, with very few breaks, creating a constant and captivating scene.

-These Thai classical dances are graceful, elegant, and the traditional costumes alone are worth seeing.
-It’s a truly beautiful part of Thailand’s living culture.
+These classical Thai dances are graceful and elegant, and the traditional costumes alone are worth seeing.
+They are a living expression of Thailand’s cultural heritage.

 See the Erawan Shrine in Action

-Finally, come along with us and check out this short travel clip of the Erawan Shrine — and don’t miss the lovely offering dance near the end!
+Finally, come along with us and watch this short travel clip of the Erawan Shrine — and be sure not to miss the beautiful offering dance near the end.